 Vitiligo is difficult to treat.
 Early treatment options include the following:

 - Phototherapy, a medical procedure in which your skin is carefully exposed to limited amounts of ultraviolet light.
-Phototherapy may be given alone, or after you take a drug that makes your skin sensitive to light.
+Phototherapy may be given alone, or after you take a medicine that makes your skin sensitive to light.
 A dermatologist performs this treatment.

 - Certain lasers may help the skin repigment.